faithdennis/faithdennis/README.md

 ### Hi 👋 My name is Faith.
-This is a repo I'm building to feature different projects I want to share.

-🌱 I am currently growing my software development skills and sharpening them while studying artificial intelligence algorithms and robotics at university.
+🌱 I am currently learning software development and machine learning.

 You can reach me on LinkedIn for any questions.
 Thanks.